AminMortezaie/django-tutorial/basic-poll-app-django/Readme.md

 - _ENGINE_ – Either `'django.db.backends.sqlite3'`, `'django.db.backends.postgresql'`, `'django.db.backends.mysql'`, or `'django.db.backends.oracle'`.
 Other backends are also available.
 - _NAME_ – The name of your database.
 If you’re using SQLite, the database will be a file on your computer; in that case, NAME should be the full absolute path, including filename, of that file.
 The default value, `BASE_DIR / 'db.sqlite3'`, will store the file in your project directory.

+# Migrate Command
+## Installed Apps
+By default, INSTALLED_APPS contains the following apps, all of which come with Django:

+- django.contrib.admin – The admin site.
+You’ll use it shortly.
+- django.contrib.auth – An authentication system.
+- django.contrib.contenttypes – A framework for content types.
+- django.contrib.sessions – A session framework.
+- django.contrib.messages – A messaging framework.
+- django.contrib.staticfiles – A framework for managing static files.

+These applications are included by default as a convenience for the common case.

+Some of these applications make use of at least one database table, though, so we need to create the tables in the database before we can use them.
+To do that, run the following command:
+`py manage.py migrate`

+### Migrate
+The **migrate** command looks at the `INSTALLED_APPS` setting and creates any necessary database tables according to the database settings in your `mysite/settings.py` file and the database migrations shipped with the app.
+You’ll see a message for each migration it applies.
+If you’re interested, run the command-line client for your database and type `\dt` (PostgreSQL), `SHOW TABLES;` (MariaDB, MySQL), **.schema** (SQLite), or `SELECT TABLE_NAME FROM USER_TABLES`; (Oracle) to display the tables Django created.